 Since 1850, John Evans’ Sons has manufactured springs for many unique devices and applications.
 We’ve manufactured suspension components for the Mars Rover Curiosity, counterbalancing mechanisms for M1A1 Abrams Tanks, and more.
 It’s common for us to manufacture a custom spring assembly for our clients’ proprietary devices, but we also have a selection of stock springs that can be useful at the prototype / developmental stages of a project.

-Here are just a few of the types of spring products that we manufacture at John Evans’ Sons.
+A few of the types of springs that we manufacture at John Evans’ Sons include constant force springs, spiral torsion springs, and power springs.
 If you’d like to learn more about any of these products and which is best for your application, please reach out to our engineering team.

 Smooth Range of Motion: Constant Force Springs

 Constant force springs provide a smooth range of motion and constant load, meaning they do not follow Hooke’s law.
 They are uniform in length and coiled into a permanent diameter.

 Constant force springs are frequently used for applications that require counterbalancing, including windows.
 In fact, window balance springs are one of our most successful products.

 In addition, the springs we manufacture are often designed for medical devices and aerospace applications.
 Their smooth range and steady motion control enhance instrument articulation.